|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Japanese mushroom (kinoko) and egg (tamago) soup is inspired by the well-known Chinese egg flower soup that is often found on the menus of Chinese restaurants.

-- 1/2 pack of shimeji mushrooms (also called beech mushrooms or buna shimeji; 1 pack is approximately 3.5 ounces)
+- 1/2 pack of shimeji mushrooms (aka beech mushrooms or buna shimeji, 1 pack is approximately 3.5 ounces)

-- 3 fresh shiitake mushrooms (may be substituted with dry shiitake mushrooms, reconstituted)
+- 3 fresh shiitake mushrooms (or dry shiitake mushrooms, reconstituted)

 - 1/4 cup chopped carrots

-- 1/2 cup spinach leaves (chopped into strips; if long stems are attached OK to use)
+- 1/2 cup spinach leaves (chopped into strips, long stems attached is okay)

 - 1 teaspoon extra virgin olive oil

-- 3 cups chicken stock (this may be substituted with Japanese dashi broth)
+- 3 cups chicken stock (or Japanese dashi broth)

 - Optional: 1 to 2 teaspoons chicken base (for added flavor)